 The Community Preservation Act (CPA) was passed by the State Legislature in Chapter 267 of the Acts of 2000 and is designed to help Massachusetts' cities and towns preserve and plan for their communities' futures and to raise funds to accomplish their Historic Preservation, Open Space, Recreation, and Community Housing goals.
-The CPA statute has been amended several times since, most recently in July 2012 with the passage of H 4200.
-(See www.communitypreservation.org/ for more information).
+(See www.communitypreservation.org/ for more information.)

 Shutesbury adopted the CPA at its May 2008 Annual Town Meeting and approved the Town bylaw establishing a Community Preservation Committee (CPC) in November 2008.
 The CPA authorizes the Town to levy a 1.5% surcharge on property tax bills to raise funds to address our Historic Preservation, Open Space, Recreation, and Community Housing needs.
 In doing so, Shutesbury became eligible to receive state funds that match a percentage of the funds raised locally each year.
-Shutesbury elected to exempt from the surcharge the first \$100,000 of assessed value of each property's assessment.
+Shutesbury elected to exempt from the surcharge the first \$100,000 of assessed value of each property's assessment and to adopt a low-income household exemption.
+The CPA requires that at least 10% of the Town's community preservation revenues each year be allocated to or set aside for projects in each of the following areas: Historic Preservation, Open Space, and Community Housing.